-Is the proposal relevant to the intent, goals, and objectives of this funding announcement and the relevant funding Option, as described in Section I?
-Does the proposed project clearly and adequately identify the current issues in the adult maltreatment field the proposal intends to address?
-Is the proposed project justified in terms of the most recent, relevant, and available information and knowledge about adult maltreatment prevention and intervention, evidence-based practices, and/or new and cutting-edge research?
+Is the proposal relevant to the intent, goals, and objectives of this funding announcement, as described in Section I?
+Does the proposed project clearly and adequately identify the current issues in the statewide guardianship system the proposal intends to address?
+Is the proposed project justified in terms of the most recent, relevant, and available information and knowledge about guardianship, evidence-based practices, circumstances within the state, and/or new and cutting-edge research?